perneky/EasyMono/README.md

 Also as a point of interest, the `ScriptedClassBase` also implements a `CreateUnique` function to show how to integrate this concept with unique pointers.

-# Strings
-Strings are always a special type.
-On the interop interfaces, the tools recognize wide strings (wchar_t).
-The choice is made as the mono strings are utf16 strings so strings can be passed on the border without conversion.

 # Project files
 Wanted to do this with CMake, I even did.
 But due to a bug in CMake, if a generated solution has both C++ and C# projects, the C++ project can't be built, due to not having nuget dependencies.
 Maybe this will be fixed one day, but for now, it is what it is.
 But the project is really small enough that if you want to use your favorite build system, making this work is really just a matter of minutes.